Requests to Waive F&A

 The University seeks to recover all Facilities & Administrative (F&A) allowed by the sponsor per Montana University System Board of Regent Policy 404 – Indirect Cost Recovery Rate.

-The University of Montana's applies its full negotiated F&A rate (also known as indirect cost) to all externally-sponsored projects.
-The fiscal management of sponsored projects, including the application of appropriate F&A in proposed project budgets and management of awarded projects within budget and funding limitations, is the responsibility of the Principal Investigator (PI).
+The University of Montana's applies its full negotiated F&A rate (also known as indirect cost recovery) to all externally-sponsored projects.
+The fiscal management of sponsored projects, including the application of appropriate F&A rate in proposed project budgets and management of awarded projects within budget and funding limitations, is the responsibility of the Principal Investigator (PI).

-In certain circumstances, the Vice President for Research may consider full or partial waivers of the Facilities & Administrative costs normally incurred by sponsored projects when submitted via the F&A Cost Waiver Request form.
+If an activity does not meet the pre-approved exceptions below, the Vice President for Research may - in some circumstances - consider full or partial waivers of the Facilities & Administrative recovery normally incurred by sponsored projects.
 However, such waivers are seldom approved if the sponsor is a:

 - U.S. government agency that allows F&A;